RobTillaart/ACS712/README.md

 Default = 21 mV.

 - **void setNoisemV(uint8_t noisemV = 21)** set noise level,
-is used to determine zero level e.g. in AC measurements.
+is used to determine zero level e.g. in the AC measurements.
 - **uint8_t getNoisemV()** returns the set value.